mae92/MutantHuntWGS/README.md

 # MutantHunter

-Bioinformatics pipeline for identification and characterization of mutations in Saccharomyces cerevisiae given a wild-type strain and one or more mutant strains.
+A bioinformatics pipeline for identification and characterization of mutations in Saccharomyces cerevisiae from FASTQ files from a wild-type strain and one or more mutant strains.

 ## Setting up Directories for your Analysis and Organizing your Input Files